bredele/olives-bundles/README.md

 olives-bundles
 ==============

 This is a showcase of what Olives.js is capable of.
+First you will need to install Olives.js.

 ### Install Olives.js